andrewle8/Bastion/Library.md

 -- This is useful for caching common spells that you might not actually cast, and to avoid needless spell creation inline local FlashHeal = Bastion.Globals.SpellBook:GetSpell(2061)

-local Dependable, OtherExports = self:Import('Dependable')
+local Dependable, OtherExports = Bastion:Import('Dependable')

 Dependable:Test(OtherExports.Test)